-What Is the Network Non Network Copayment or Coinsurance You 20% 40% Pay?
-This May Include a Copayment, Ambulatory surgical center or in a Physician's office Ambulatory surgical center or in a Physician's office Coinsurance or Both.
-20% at an ambulatory surgical center or in a Physician's office 40% at an ambulatory surgical center or in a Physician's office Outpatient Hospital- based surgical center Outpatient Hospital- based surgical center 20% at an outpatient Hospital-based surgical center.
+What Is the Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both.
+Network Non-Network 20% 40% Ambulatory surgical center or in a Physician's office: Ambulatory surgical center or in a Physician's office: 20% at an ambulatory surgical center or in a Physician's office 40% at an ambulatory surgical center or in a Physician's office Outpatient Hospital- based surgical center: Outpatient Hospital- based surgical center: 20% at an outpatient Hospital-based surgical center.
 40% at an outpatient Hospital-based surgical center.
-Does the Amount Network Non Network You Pay Apply to the Out-of-Pocket Limit?
-Yes Yes Ambulatory surgical center or in a Physician's office Ambulatory surgical center or in a Physician's office Yes Yes Outpatient Hospital- based surgical center Outpatient Hospital- based surgical center Yes Yes Does the Annual Network Non Network Deductible Apply?
+Does the Amount Network Non-Network You Pay Apply to the Out-of-Pocket Limit?
+Yes Yes Ambulatory surgical center or in a Physician's office Ambulatory surgical center or in a Physician's office Yes Yes Outpatient Hospital- based surgical center Outpatient Hospital- based surgical center Yes Yes

+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?

+Does the Annual Deductible Apply?
+Network Non-Network

 Yes Yes

-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?

 Ambulatory surgical center or in a Physician's office Ambulatory surgical center or in a Physician's office

 Yes Yes

 Outpatient Hospital- based surgical center Outpatient Hospital- based surgical center

 Yes Yes

-Temporomandibula r Joint (TMJ) Services
+Temporomandibular .
+Joint (TMJ) Services

-Network Non Network
+Network Non-Network

 Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.

-Does the Amount Network Non Network
+Does the Amount Network Non-Network

 You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes

-Does the Annual Network Non Network
+Does the Annual Network Non-Network

 Deductible Apply?
 Yes Yes

-Therapeutic Treatm ents - Outpatient
+Therapeutic Treatmer nts - Outpatient ı ı

+Prior Authorization Requirement

+For Out-of-Network Benefits you must obtain prior authorization for the following outpatient therapeutic services five business days before scheduled services are received or, for non-scheduled services, within one business day or as soon as is reasonably possible.
+Services that require prior authorization: intensity modulated radiation therapy, IV infusion, radiation oncology and MR-guided focused ultrasound.

+What Is the Network Non-Network

+Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both.
+20% 40%